-Comparing the USA to Europe, the striking difference is that for entry sometime before 2100 the mark-ups must be much lower in the USA.
-If the vehicle markup is larger than 1.5, the hydrogen fleet does not enter at all in the 21st century.
+Comparing Europe to the USA, the striking difference is that for entry sometime before 2100 to occur, the mark-ups must be much lower in the USA.
+If the vehicle mark-up is larger than 1.5, the hydrogen fleet does not enter at all in the twenty-first century.
 The main reason for the difference between the USA and Europe, which is revealed by additional scenarios reported below, is that fuel taxes are very high in Europe compared to the USA.
-Note that in this scenario we applied the same rate of tax per energy unit to hydrogen as is applied to conventional fuel in Europe.
-But because the efficiency of the fuel cell vehicle is so much higher the "per mile" tax is much lower for hydrogen than for conventional fueled vehicles.
-Thus the existing fuel tax policy in Europe is more favorable to entry of hydrogen vehicles even if the tax is extended to hydrogen on the basis of energy content of the hydrogen fuel.
+Note that in this scenario we applied the same rate of tax per energy unit to the hydrogen as is applied to conventional fuel in Europe; but because the efficiency of the fuel cell vehicle is so much higher, the 'per mile' tax is much lower for hydrogen than for conventional vehicles.
+Thus, the existing fuel tax policy in Europe is more favourable to entry of hydrogen vehicles even if the tax is extended to hydrogen on the basis of the energy content of the hydrogen fuel.